equinor/case-hackathon-2024/README.md

 ## Introduction

-As the share of electricity from offshore wind is increasing [1], an increasing concern has been raised about logistic challenges they represent.
+As the share of electricity from offshore wind is increasing [1], an increasing concern has been raised about the logistic challenges they represent.
-The maintenance of offshore wind turbines involve specialized vessels and crew that are constrained by weather and logistics, leading to significant costs compared to onshore wind.
+The maintenance of offshore wind turbines involves specialized vessels and crew that are constrained by weather and logistics, leading to significant costs compared to onshore wind.

 How can we optimize costs related to the maintenance of the offshore wind turbines ?